A Data-Driven McMillan Degree Lower Bound: Numerical Examples

-Complex Gaussian random noise $\ve g\sim\mathcal{CN}(\ve 0, 15^2\; \ma I)$ is added to these measurements to simulate detector noise.
-The results of estimating the number of complex exponentials using our McMillan degree lower bound, an empirical bound on $\|\ma G\|_2$, and the AIC are shown in \cref{fig:nmr}.
-As expected, our lower bound provides a lower bound on the number of complex exponentials.
-Curiously, the empirical bound provides a surprisingly accurate estimate of the number of exponentials, suggesting that the loss of accuracy in our bound occurs mainly in the embedding step (\cref{lem:embedding}), not in the use Weyl's theorem in \cref{thm:order}.
+\Cref{fig:nmr} illustrates how different approaches estimate the number complex exponentials are present in $\tve h_N$; recall from~\cref{sec:intro:related}, determining the number of exponentials is equivalent to determining the McMillan degree.
+As expected, the McMillan degree lower bound in~\cref{thm:order} provides a lower bound on McMillan degree.
+By using an empirical estimate of $\|\ma G_{m,n}\|_2$ as described in~\ref{sec:empirical} we obtain a sharper and frequently correct estimate of the McMillan degree.
+This suggests that most of the loss of accuracy in our bound occurs mainly in the embedding step (\cref{lem:embedding}), not in the use Weyl's theorem for the singular values \cref{thm:order}.
+The AIC performs well in this case, but as it requires identifying requires more computation to obtain the fits for each candidate number of exponentials.